deepflowio/docs/translate/translated/02-ce-install/07-managed-k8s.md

 # Introduction

-DeepFlow supports monitoring managed K8s clusters provided by cloud service providers.
+DeepFlow supports monitoring managed K8s clusters from cloud service providers.
 The only difference from [directly monitoring K8s clusters](./single-k8s/) is that by calling the cloud provider's API, tags of cloud resources can be automatically injected into the observability data (AutoTagging).

 # Deployment Topology